src-d/blog/content/post/idsplit.md

 the identifiers from them (e.g. variable, function, class names), you will end up with something close to 60 million unique strings.
-They include "FooBar", "foo_bar", and "foobar"-like concatenations of the integral identifiers or "atoms" as we sometimes call them.
+They include "FooBar", "foo_bar", and "foobar"-like concatenations of the integral identifiers or "⚛ atoms" as we sometimes call them.
 We've solved some problems which require the number of distinct atoms to be as small as possible for performance and quality considerations; those problems include [topic modeling of GitHub repositories](../github_topic_modeling), [identifier embeddings](../id2vec) and even the recent [study of files duplication on GitHub](../deduplicating_pga_with_apollo).
-Thus we decided to focus on reducing that number through careful splitting of the initial concatentations.
-The result was 64% ⚛ vocabulary reduction.
+Thus we decided to focus on reducing that number through careful splitting of the initial concatenations.
+The result was 64% atom vocabulary reduction.

 [Link to the PDF of the paper.](https://arxiv.org/pdf/1805.11651)